greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/pgml.html.md

 ```
 pgml.embed(
     transformer TEXT,
-    text TEXT,
+    inputs TEXT or TEXT[],
-    kwargs JSON
+    kwargs JSONB
 )
 ```

 where:

 - `transformer` is the huggingface sentence-transformer name.
-- `text` is the input to embed.
+- `inputs` are the text(s) to embed.
+It can be a single text string or an array of texts.
-- `kwargs` is a set of optional arguments passes as JSON key-value pairs.
+- `kwargs` is a JSONB object containing optional arguments.

 ### <a id="pgml_transform"></a>pgml.transform()